NaszvadiG/cim-xa/README.md

 Notes
 -----
 Libraries are housed in / or in /application/libraries, except as noted in the various README files in /.
-This distribution's configuration for CodeIgniter departs from the original as follows: 1-csrf_protection is set to: TRUE [CSRF protection may be turned off for a particular function, such as a web service, with: $CFG =& load_class('Config', 'core');
+This distribution's configuration for CodeIgniter departs from the original as follows:
+--csrf_protection is set to: TRUE[CSRF protection may be turned off for a particular function, such as a web service, with:
-$CFG->set_item('csrf_protection', FALSE);] and also departs with:
+$CFG =& load_class('Config', 'core'); $CFG->set_item('csrf_protection', FALSE);]
-2-index_page is set to: ' ' to support URLs without showing index.php.
+--index_page is set to: ' ' to support URLs without showing index.php.
 This distribution's Savant departs from the original in that it assumes the path to templates is set to application/templates and the sample code reflects this assumption.
 A database connection string configuration for Idiorm is located in application/config/idiorm.php which you may include in your controller constructor, otherwise Idiom expects it coded inline.
 This string must reflect your database server attributes as